-Health Equity International’s water, sanitation & hygiene (WASH) activities fall into two primary categories.
-First, we ensure that St. Boniface Hospital has a reliable supply of safe, clean water for drinking, washing, and cleaning.
+HEI/SBH’s water, sanitation & hygiene (WASH) activities fall into two primary categories.
+First, we ensure that SBH has a reliable supply of safe, clean water for drinking, washing, and cleaning.
 Second, we work in the communities surrounding Fond des Blancs to provide water treatment tablets and education to help prevent cholera and other waterborne diseases.

-SBH’s main source of water is the Dugue spring, which is located approximately three miles from the hospital.
-In order to keep the hospital's cisterns full, a team of workers from the hospital's maintenance crew used to have to fill tanks on the back of a truck bucket-by-bucket, drive it to the hospital, and unload it into the cisterns bucket-by-bucket.
+SBH’s main water source is the Dugue spring, located approximately three miles from the hospital.
+In order to keep the hospital’s cisterns full, a team of workers from the hospital’s maintenance crew used to have to fill tanks on the back of a truck bucket-by-bucket, drive them to the hospital, and unload them into the cisterns bucket-by-bucket.

 In the summer of 2016, our partners at Build Health International, with funding from Food for the Poor and the Kellogg Foundation, installed a direct water line from the Dugue spring to the hospital.
 The line now allows us to fill the hospital’s cisterns directly.
 We also received a grant to purchase a new, modern water truck that can carry 3,000 gallons of water.
 The water truck serves as an efficient backup for times when the direct line cannot be run and to fill secondary cisterns on the hospital’s campus.

 WASH Trainings, Community Health, and Water Treatment